Amber Alert issued for 3-year-old Barrie girl | CBC News

 The Barrie Police Service says they are concerned for the well-being of three-year-old Arabella Vienneau.

 She was last seen by a family friend at around 5:30 p.m.
-Tuesday at home on Tunbridge Rd.
+Tuesday at home on Tunbridge Road.

 She is described as three feet tall, between 30-40 lbs., with blond hair and green eyes.